sabreys/sabreys/README.md

-- 🌱 I’m currently learning Machine Learning and Node js
+- 🌱 I’m currently learning Kafka and Kubernetes.
-- 👯 I’m looking to collaborate on a Firebase+Flutter project.
+- 👯 I’m looking to collaborate on a Flutter project.
 - :trollface: sorry for bad grammar.
-- 🔨 I want to learn: Block chain and tor network.
+- 🔨 I want to learn: Cloud Security and Mobile Application Penetration Testing.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/sabri-başoğlu-9781a51a8/)
-- ⚡ Fun fact: Swiping too much will make you less patient.
+- ⚡ Fun fact: I hate .Net